-- 1. Perform quarterly jobsite inspections, to the extent resources permit. - 2.
+- 1. Perform quarterly jobsite inspections, to the extent resources permit, as well as compiling and tracking sampling results - 2.
 Give priority consideration to requests for services to small contractors who are engaged in work at the Project.

 V. SAFETY AND HEALTH MANAGEMENT SYSTEM